NativeScript/docs-v7/getting-started/chapter-3.md

 };
 ```

 There are two things to note here.
-First, because the `loaded()` function handles the page's `loaded` event, NativeScript passes it a reference to the `<Page>` in the function's argument, which is named `args` by convention.
+First, NativeScript passes `loaded` event handlers a reference to the `<Page>` in the function's argument, which is named `args` by convention.
 Second, you use the view module's [`getViewById()`](/ApiReference/ui/core/view/View.html) function to get a reference to the text field component.

 Finally, edit the `signIn()` function to log the contents of the text field: